 Boarding Your Body’s Stations

-in the coarse fabric of a summer’s eve
+in the wet cloth of a summer’s eve

 there are giants on the horizon